 A view of the living conditions in the women’s barracks.
 More than ten women would share one of these platforms.
 Each barrack would hold up to 600 people.

 The tour ends at Birkenau.
 If you arrived by private driver or tour, you will be taken directly back to Krakow from here.
 If you arrived by bus, train, or your own car, you will have to take the shuttle back to Auschwitz I and then get to the bus or train station.

 Backpacks and handbags cannot exceed 30x20x10 cm (about the size of piece of paper).
 Basically, you cannot carry anything other than a small purse.
 You can leave your bags in your car or in the luggage storage facility near the main entrance.

 To use the toilets, you will have to pay 2 PLN.

 Wear a comfortable pair of shoes than can get dirty.
 For most of the visit you will be outside.
 The paths are a mix of dirt and stone, so the surfaces are rough and uneven.
 If it is raining, be prepared to dodge mud puddles.
 It rained for several days before our visit and many of the trails were muddy.

 It is not recommended that children under 14 years of age visit the museum.
 During our visit, Kara was 13, just 1 month shy of turning 14.
 We saw several children younger than Kara during our visit.

-Are you planning a trip to Auschwitz-Birkenau?
-Comment below if you have any questions or if you have any advice for our readers.
+Comment below if you have any questions about how to visit Auschwitz or if you have any advice for our readers.